-As you arrive at the Museum grounds, you will need to stop at the Host Living Quarters.
+As you arrive at the Museum grounds, you will need to stop at the Visitor Center.
 You will then sign up for the driving tour and you will receive a booklet of the tour to use.

 The tour is marked with green driving signs that you can follow to the driving display area to view the living history of agriculture in Central Washington.
 This area is setup so you can read the signs on both sides while traveling down the aisles, enabling people on larger buses to view similar equipment at the same time.

 After you complete the driving tour and return to the Visitor Center, you may want to stop and view several displays along the way.
 There is a working sawmill, the Lindemann Building, the Farmstead, a blacksmith shop, a living quarters building and much more.